smucclaw/eu-ai-act/act.md

     b.  organise specific awareness raising and training activities about the application of this Regulation tailored to the needs of the SMEs , including start-ups, and, as appropriate, local public authorities;

-    c.  where appropriate, establish a dedicated channel for communication with SMEs , including start-ups, and, as appropriate, local public authorities to provide advice and respond to queries about the implementation of this Regulation.
+    c.  where appropriate, establish a dedicated channel for communication with SMEs , including start-ups, and, as appropriate, local public authorities to provide advice and respond to queries about the implementation of this Regulation., including as regards participation in AI regulatory sandboxes.

 2. The specific interests and needs of the SME providers, including start-ups, shall be taken into account when setting the fees for conformity assessment under Article 43, reducing those fees proportionately to their size, market size and other relevant indicators.